Geometric Sen theory over rigid analytic spaces: Geometric Sen theory

 \begin{prop}[{\cite[Proposition 3.23]{ScholzePerfectoidSurvey} and \cite[Proposition 2.25]{BenLineBundles}}] Let $X$ be as before, and let $\nu:X_{\proket} \to X_{\ket}$ be the projection of sites.
 Then there is a natural isomorphism

 making the following diagram commute

-obtained by the log-Kummer-\'etale sequence and the log-differential map $\delta$. \end{prop} \begin{remark} We prefer to keep the Tate twist even if $C$ is algebraically closed; in the case where $X$ has a form $X'$ over $(K,K^+)$, the isomorphism of Proposition \ref{PropProjectionO} is Galois equivariant.
-Later in \S \ref{s:HTSrigidProetalecoho} we will show that $R\nu_* \widehat{\s{O}}_X =\bigoplus_{i=1}^d \Omega^i_X(\log)(-i) [-i]$, i.e. that the pro-Kummer-\'etale cohomology of $\widehat{\s{O}}_X$ naturally splits. \end{remark} \begin{proof} If $X$ as trivial log structure this is \cite[Proposition 3.23]{ScholzePerfectoidSurvey}, let us show that the same argument holds in the log-smooth situation.
+obtained by the log-Kummer-\'etale sequence and the log-differential map $\delta$. \end{prop} \begin{remark} We prefer to keep the Tate twist even if $C$ contains $\bb{Q}_P^{\cyc}$; in the case where $X$ has a form $X'$ over $(K,K^+)$, the isomorphism of Proposition \ref{PropProjectionO} is Galois equivariant.
+Later in \S \ref{s:HTSrigidProetalecoho} we will show that, if $X$ admits the form $X'$, $R\nu_* \widehat{\s{O}}_X =\bigoplus_{i=1}^d \Omega^i_X(\log)(-i) [-i]$, i.e. that the pro-Kummer-\'etale cohomology of $\widehat{\s{O}}_X$ naturally splits thanks to the Galois action. \end{remark} \begin{proof} If $X$ as trivial log structure this is \cite[Proposition 3.23]{ScholzePerfectoidSurvey}, let us show that the same argument holds in the log-smooth situation.
 First, the image of the map $\delta$ generates $\Omega_X^1(\log)$ as $\s{O}_X$-module, so if such an equivalence exists it must be unique.
 We can then argue locally in the \'etale topology of $X$ and assume it has toric coordinates $X\to \bb{S}^{(e,d-e)}_C$.
 Then, using the approximation argument of \cite[Lemma 3.24]{ScholzePerfectoidSurvey} (which only requires that the map $X\to \bb{S}^{(e,d-e)}_C$ factors as composites of finite \'etale maps and rational localizations), we can assume that $X\to \bb{S}^{(e,d-e)}_C$ arises from base change of an \'etale map $X'\to \bb{S}^{(e,d-e)}_{Y}=Y\times_{\Spa \bb{Q}_p} \bb{S}^{(e,d-e)}_{\bb{Q}_p}$ via a map $\Spa (C,C^+)\to Y$, where $Y$ is smooth of finite type over $\bb{Q}_p$.
 We endow $X'$ with the log structure arising from the normal crossing divisors of $\bb{S}^{(e,d-e)}_{\bb{Q}_p}$.
 Finally, the same argument of \textit{loc. cit.} holds by using instead the log-Faltings extension of $X'$:

 we left the details to the reader. \end{proof}

 \begin{cor} Let $f:Y\to X$ be a map of fs log smooth adic spaces over $(C,C^+)$ with normal crossing divisors.
 The following diagram is commutative

 \end{cor} \begin{proof} This follows from Proposition \ref{PropProjectionO}, the commutative diagram